The Ultimate Guide to Hiking Minaret Lake (in the Stunning Sierra Nevadas)

 2) Tent: If you hike the Minaret Lake trail in the warmer months, you will be fine with a 2-season tent, such as the Marmot Crane Creek Backpacking Tent.

 3) Sleeping Bag & Pad: I always recommend getting a down sleeping bag if you are going to be a "serious" backpacker.
 If that's you, I recommend getting a 0 to 15 degree rated bag.
 If you will be doing more high altitude hiking, just splurge on the zero degree bag, it will be worth it.
-We love the Big Agnes down bags.
-And if you've read any of my other posts, you know that the Therm-A-Rest NeoAir XTherm sleeping pad is my favorite sleeping pad.
-It's lightweight and easy to pack.
-It's super comfortable (no body parts touch the ground), and it's warm!
+I love the Big Agnes down bags.
+And I complete my sleep system with the Therm-A-Rest NeoAir XTherm sleeping pad .
+It's lightweight, easy to pack, and it's super comfortable (no body parts touch the ground).
+Plus, it really helps keep you warm when the ground is cold.

-4) Camping Stove: I love the MSR Reactor Stove System.
-I bought this after my Jet Boil broke down, and I like it a lot more.
-It works great at high altitude and takes only about 30 seconds to bring water to a boil.
+4) Camping Stove: I love my MSR Stove System.
+I bought mine after my Jet Boil broke down, and I like it a lot more.
+It works great at high altitude and boils water super fast.

 5) Trekking Poles: Trekking poles will help you with both the uphills and the downhills on this trail, and could be especially useful for the stream crossing.
 I highly recommend the Black Diamond Trail Pro Shock Trekking Poles.
-Michael and I both have these.
-They have a set for women (blue) and men (red).
 I've owned a pair of cheaper trekking poles in the past and they broke fairly easily, but these are almost indestructible.
-I've been using the same pair for almost 5 years now, and they are still going strong.
+I've been using the same pair for many years now, and they are still going strong.

 6) Bear Canister: These are required when backpacking in the Sierra Nevadas.
 I recommend looking for one that’s roughly 430 or so cubic inches, since I find that fits 3-5 days of food perfectly for me.
 The BearVault BV450 Bear Resistant Food Container is a good choice.